Back to Blog

 Verification Checklist

-• Renegotiated carrier contracts, saving $180k/year in shipping costs
+• Renegotiated carrier contracts, resulting in $180k annual savings in shipping costs.

-• Built a new carrier onboarding program that reduced churn by 40%
+• Developed a new carrier onboarding program, reducing churn by 40%.

-The ROI wasn't just the $60k in salary efficiency.
-It was unlocking a senior employee's potential that had been trapped in busywork.
+The ROI extended beyond the $60k in salary efficiency.
+It unlocked a senior employee’s potential, previously constrained by routine, laborious tasks.

 Monthly Hosting: $5/month (Fly.io)